 Shareholders who wish to make a proposal should refer to section 136 of the Business Corporations Act (Alberta) for a full description of the procedures to follow.
-You can send your proposal to the care of our Corporate Secretary, Norton Rose Fulbright LLP, attention: Mr. Robert Engbloom, at the same address above.
+You can send your proposal to the care of our Corporate Secretary at the same address above.

-We do not have an advance notice by-law.
+We have an advance notice by-law.
+A copy of our advance notice by-law is included in Schedule E.